 was formed with a view to getting the canal fully restored and navigable and with the help of volunteers and of British Waterways the canal was once again navigable in 1990.

-We have other websites which might be of interest about holiday places, touring and walks - Cambodia, Laos, China, India, Thailand, Vietnam, New Zealand, Egypt, Cyprus, lots of Greek Islands, The Algarve, Canary Islands.
+We have other websites which might be of interest about holiday places, touring and walks in India, Cyprus and lots of Greek Islands.

-More Topics about England include National Trail and other Walks, Wild Flowers, English Churches plus more canals and rivers.
+More Topics about England include National Trail and other Walks, Wild Flowers, plus more canals and rivers.
 Please visit our Resources Page